hypo69/hypo/pytest/gemini - set 3/en/src/suppliers/ebay/shop.md

 1. **Import:** The code now imports the `MODE` variable from the provided file.
 Crucially, the path (`hypotez.src.suppliers.ebay.shop`) needs to be replaced with the actual path if it's different.

-2. **Placeholder Tests:** The provided code had no functions or classes, so placeholder tests are included to demonstrate the structure and how to use `pytest`.  **These tests are not functional until the actual `shop.py` code is provided.**  Replace the placeholder comments with your actual test cases.
+2. **Placeholder Tests:** The provided code had no functions or classes, so placeholder tests are included to demonStarte the structure and how to use `pytest`.  **These tests are not functional until the actual `shop.py` code is provided.**  Replace the placeholder comments with your actual test cases.

 3. **Clear Test Names:** The test function names are descriptive and clearly indicate the test's purpose.